How to Make and Receive Calls from any Country*

 The image below shows the various types of SIMCard now available and how they have evolved in size from Mini to Micro to Nano and now eSIM.
 You need to check what type of SIM you have in your handset

-Wi-Fi a cheaper Option for phonecalls?
+eSIms?
+Is Wi-Fi a cheaper Option for phonecalls?

-What are international SIM cards?
+or international SIM cards?

 Newer and more expensive Smartphones use eSIM, which is not a real SIM card, but rather an integrated chip.